OleHolmNielsen/Niflheim_users/docs/niflheim.rst

 The *Niflheim Linux cluster supercomputer* is installed at the `Department of Physics <https://www.fysik.dtu.dk/english>`_ at the `Technical University of Denmark <https://www.dtu.dk/english>`_.
-Niflheim's present compute resources consist of 31000 CPU cores with a total peak performance of more than 2255 TeraFLOPS_ (2255 million million floating-point operations per second).
+Niflheim's present compute resources consist of about 700 compute nodes containing 31000 CPU cores with a total peak performance of more than 2255 TeraFLOPS_ (2255 million million floating-point operations per second).
 Please see the :ref:`Hardware` page for further details.